MatthewPaver/hr-performance-portfolio/README.md

 The provided PDF documents serve as a comprehensive reference on the HR performance project, detailing every aspect from planning to execution and future recommendations.

 ### Visual and Media Resources
-The image above and [Project 3 Walkthrough.mp4](https://youtu.be/KDerP99pWNs) offer visual representations and demonstrations of the dashboards, enhancing understanding of the data and its presentation.
+The image above and the embedded video below offer visual representations and demonstrations of the dashboards, enhancing understanding of the data and its presentation.
+You can also [watch the video on YouTube](https://youtu.be/KDerP99pWNs).

 ## Getting Started
 1. View the `Summative Portfolio.pdf` for a comprehensive overview of the included projects.